 Be at the cutting edge of genetic engineering, biomedicine, molecular biology and microbiology.
-Supported by practical fieldwork, you’ll learn to use industrial techniques on our degree in biotechnology, one of the fastest-growing areas of science.
+Supported by extensive practical work, you’ll learn to use industrial techniques on our degree in biotechnology, one of the fastest-growing areas of science.

-Harness biotechnology to address society’s biggest challenges, like disease and food production.
-Our biotech degree covers the creation of synthetic human insulin and the production of genetically modified foods.
+Harness biotechnology to address society’s biggest challenges, including disease and food production.
+Our biotechnology degree covers the creation of synthetic human insulin and the production of genetically modified foods.
 It’s based in genetics and microbiology and their related laboratory techniques, but its uses go well beyond these disciplines, covering medicine, agriculture and environmental management.

-You’ll visit biotech companies to learn how this sector works and spend a lot of time in practical sessions.
-Plus, you’ll get to use resources like our fluorescence and scanning electron microscopes, DNA extraction equipment, and climate-controlled insectaries.
+You’ll visit biotechnology companies to learn how this sector works and spend a lot of time in practical sessions.
+Plus, you’ll get to use resources such as our scanning electron microscope, DNA extraction and purification facilities and microbiology suite.

 Trace the evolution of life, examining the diversity of plants and animals, including humans.
 Take part in residential fieldwork, where we’ll show you how to complete biological research.
 And broaden your knowledge of the discipline through modules in cell biology and genetics.

 Biology in Practice looks at the nature of biological enquiry, the ways that biological knowledge develops, and the contribution biology makes to society.
 Part of this module will be delivered during a field trip to Cyprus (costs included in fees).

 Genetics and Evolution introduces the genetic and environmental control of an individual’s characteristics.
 The module outlines how variation at the DNA and chromosomal level leads to variation in the phenotype and genotype and the potential consequences of this variation including speciation.
 Taking a largely population genetics approach, you will study mutation, genotypic and phenotypic variation, meiosis, Mendelian inheritance, phylogeny and speciation.